MultiChain/multichain-explorer/README.md

 The bundled example config files can be used as a template for your chain.

-For an existing or newly created chain, the explorer will automatically read MultiChain specific parameters such as the magic handshake, address checksum, version and script version bytes from params.dat.
+For an existing or newly created chain, the explorer will automatically read MultiChain specific parameters such as the magic handshake, address checksum, version and script version bytes from ````params.dat````.

 If you are installing the explorer on a remote server and intend to access it over the internet, you must specify the explorer website's port and host information in the config file.
 Change the host to the IP address of the server for testing, as by default it is localhost.
-If your server does not have a static IP address, you can use 0.0.0.0 instead of hard-coding the IP address.
+If your server does not have a static IP address, you can use ````0.0.0.0```` instead of hard-coding the IP address.

 Launch the Explorer